jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 minutes!

 The OOCSS framework has allowed for simple ongoing development of the site.
-Adding new features is simple, as they either extend or modify existing ones, or bolt-on with no complications.
+Adding new features is simple, as they extend existing ones, or bolt-on with no complications.

 What I Learned